 Having the right camping pillow can mean the difference between a great night’s sleep under the stars and a morning with a sore neck and a headache.

-If you’re looking for a new camp pillow, try one of these from our test.
-We hand picked the best sleeping bag pillows for different kinds of camping, different types of sleepers, and lots of preferences on features.
+If you’re looking for new camping pillows, try one of these from our test.
+We hand picked the best pillows for camping, for different types of sleepers, and lots of preferences on features and packability.

 Size: 23″ x 16″ x 4″ (size large)